LGBTQ representation in hip-hop: Controversy over homophobic lyrics

 This is most likely in relation to Tyler's sexuality being a major spectacle within his fanbase, with a lot of his lyrics hinting at homosexuality.
 Before the album was released, however, the slur was censored.
 Eminem joined Sway Calloway in a series of interviews after Kamikazes release, where he explained that he regretted using the slur against Tyler.
 "In my quest to hurt him, I realized that I was hurting a lot of other people by saying it.
 At the time, I was so mad, it was just whatever...", "...it was one of the things I kept going back to, going 'I don't feel right with this.
 Justin Vernon, who provided the chorus for "Fall", publicly condemned Eminem's language on the song, tweeting "Was not in the studio for the Eminem track ... came from a session with BJ Burton and Mike Will.
 Not a fan of the message, it's tired.
 Asked them to change the track, wouldn't do it...".
 In 2020, Eminem released his album Music To Be Murdered By, in which he collaborated on a song with openly queer New York rapper Young M.A.

 The early work of rapper Tyler, The Creator was heavily criticized for homophobic lyrics.
-Goblin, in particular, was found by publication NME to have used homophobic language a total of 213 times throughout the course of the album.
+Goblin, in particular, was found by publication NME to have used homophobic language 213 times throughout the album.
 One particular example was in the song "Tron Cat", where Tyler states: "Rashes on my dick from licks of shish-kebab sagets, in some Kanye West glasses screaming out, fuck faggots!"
 Tyler responded to these pieces in a later NME interview, stating: "I'm not homophobic.
 I just think 'faggot' hits and hurts people.
 It hits."

 Tegan Rain Quin of Tegan and Sara took particular issue with Tyler's lyrics on Goblin: "If any of the bands whose records are held in similar esteem as Goblin had lyrics littered with rape fantasies and slurs, would they be labeled hate mongers?
 I realize I could ask that question of DOZENS of other artists, but is Tyler exempt because people are afraid of the backlash?
 The inevitable claim that detractors are being racist, or the brush-off that not 'getting it' would indicate that you're 'old' (or a faggot)?"
 Tyler responded in a joking matter with the quote, "If Tegan and Sara need some hard dick, hit me up!"

 In 2020, rappers Insane Clown Posse denounced past use of homophobic slurs in their lyrics, saying that, "We wanted to be like gangsta rap, and gangsta rap said it all the time," but "There was never a time when we had a problem with gay people."